Skip to main content

 2. Enter the desired filename and a valid feed format extension in the Filename field.
 Valid feed formats are .xml, .csv, .txt, and .tsv.
 If you want to compress the file, regard such extensions as .bz2, .zip, or .gz.

-3. Enter the number of products you want to export per file in the Limit (Products per File) field.
-Here is some guidance:
+3. Enter the number of items you want to export per file in the Limit (Products per File) field.

 4. Select Save.

-For example, if your feed contains 1000 products and you set up three (3) feeds with a 200 product limit, the platform only exports 600 products.
-The remaining 400 products are not present in any file.
-To avoid this situation, set a limit of 0 in your last file to ensure you export all products.
-If the number of products is less than the sum of all file limits, the platform does not update unnecessary files.
+For example, if your data feed contains 1,000 items and you set up three (3) files with a 200-item limit, the platform only exports 600 items.
+The remaining 400 items aren't present in any file.
+To avoid this situation, set a limit of 0 in your last file to ensure you export all items.
+If the number of items is less than the sum of all file limits, the platform doesn't update unnecessary files.
 If you want to receive empty files instead, turn on the Allow empty files option in the Settings tab.
+See Settings tab.

 Note

-If you want to export your channel once as a CSV and once as an XML file, you must do this in separate channels.
+If you want to export once as a CSV and once as an XML file, you must set up two (2) separate exports for this.

 You can add a dynamic filename with Twig: